-- a) Map and Text Amendment to this Resolution may be initiated by any of the following methods: - 1) By referral of a proposed amendment to the Planning/Zoning Commission from City Council/Board of Trustees; - 2) By adoption of a motion of the Planning/Zoning Commission; or - 3) By filing a completed application by at least one (1) owner or lessee of property, or their designated agent, within the area proposed to be affected by the amendment. - b) VILLAGES: Each year the Planning Commission shall adopt a Zoning Amendment Schedule, which shall include monthly submittal deadlines for zoning amendment applications.
-The submittal deadline immediately following the submission of a completed application, as determined by the Zoning Inspector, shall be considered the "submittal date" of said application.

-TOWNSHIPS: The "submittal date" shall be the same day as the initiation of a zoning amendment pursuant to Section ####.

-- c) For the method of Section ####, the applicant shall submit (A Number Based Upon Zoning Board Membership) paper copies and one (1) electronic PDF copy of an application for an amendment to the Zoning Inspector that contains the following information: - 1) Name, address, phone number and email address of the applicant; - Proposed text changes, which shall include the existing text of the section(s) of the code to be revised.
-Proposed additions shall be shown in bold text and proposed deletions shown with a strikethrough; - 3) Proposed map changes shall include: - A legal description, prepared, signed and stamped by a surveyor registered in the State of Ohio, of the Tract to be rezoned including all parcels within said Tract.
-An existing legal description on file with the County Recorder's office may be utilized to meet this requirement;

-- ii) A map showing the Tract and surrounding properties within 200 feet of that shows property lines of the Tract and surrounding parcels; - iii) A list of property owners(s) within 200 feet, contiguous to, and directly across the street from the Tract to be rezoned and their addresses as they appear on the County Auditor's current tax list.
+- a) Map and Text Amendment to this Resolution may be initiated by any of the following methods: - By referral of a proposed amendment to the Zoning Commission from Board of Trustees; - 2) By adoption of a motion of the Zoning Commission; or - 3) By filing a completed application by at least one (1) owner or lessee of property, or their designated agent, within the area proposed to be affected by the amendment. - b) TOWNSHIPS: The "submittal date" shall be the same day as the initiation of a zoning amendment pursuant to Section ####. - c) For the method of Section ####, the applicant shall submit (A Number Based Upon Zoning Board Membership) paper copies and one (1) electronic PDF copy of an application for an amendment to the Zoning Inspector that contains the following information: - 1) Name, address, phone number and email address of the applicant; - 2) Proposed text changes, which shall include the existing text of the section(s) of the code to be revised.
+Proposed additions shall be shown in bold text and proposed deletions shown with a strikethrough; - 3) Proposed map changes shall include: - i) A legal description, prepared, signed and stamped by a surveyor registered in the State of Ohio, of the Tract to be rezoned including all parcels within said Tract.
+An existing legal description on file with the County Recorder's office may be utilized to meet this requirement; - ii) A map showing the Tract and surrounding properties within 200 feet of that shows property lines of the Tract and surrounding parcels; - iii) A list of property owners(s) within 200 feet, contiguous to, and directly across the street from the Tract to be rezoned and their addresses as they appear on the County Auditor's current tax list.
 This list shall be printed on mailing labels and must be printed, typed, or handwritten.
-This requirement may be waived when the Tract proposed to be rezoned includes more than ten (10) parcels; and - Legal description of the property as recorded in the County Recorder's office (if there is not a complete and accurate survey readily available from existing records, the Zoning Inspector may require the applicant to supply a survey of the property by a Registered Surveyor in the State of Ohio); - 4) Existing and proposed uses; - 5) If needed (in accordance with Section #### of the Fairfield County/Village Roadway Design Manual), a traffic study indicating the impact of future traffic on the existing and proposed roadway system; - 6) A narrative statement explaining how the proposed amendment will impact the adjacent neighborhood and the Township; - 7) Any other information required by the Zoning Inspector, or designee, to determine compliance with and enforcement of this Resolution; and - 8) The amendment application fee as prescribed in the Schedule of Fees.
+This requirement may be waived when the Tract proposed to be rezoned includes more than ten (10) parcels; and

+- iv) Legal description of the property as recorded in the County Recorder's office (if there is not a complete and accurate survey readily available from existing records, the Zoning Inspector may require the applicant to supply a survey of the property by a Registered Surveyor in the State of Ohio); - 4) Existing and proposed uses; - 5) If needed (in accordance with Section #### of the Fairfield County Roadway Design Manual), a traffic study indicating the impact of future traffic on the existing and proposed roadway system; - 6) A narrative statement explaining how the proposed amendment will impact the adjacent neighborhood and the Township; - 7) Any other information required by the Zoning Inspector, or designee, to determine compliance with and enforcement of this Resolution; and - 8) The amendment application fee as prescribed in the Schedule of Fees.